ChihHaoChen/Learch_REST_API/README.md

 ## Database
 [d]: #database 'Module\'s API description'
 The database employed in this back-end API is mLab, a platform of Database-as-a-Service for MongoDB.
+Currently, all the users/tb_events data is stored in [ds125058.mlab.com](ds125058.mlab.com).
 #### WARNING!:
 Api description should be given here.
 ```